 The Dirty Nil recently released their third studio length album Master Volume full of rock n’ roll bangers such as “That’s What Heaven Feels Like”, “Auf Wiedersehen”, “Bathed In Light” and “Pain of Infinity.”
 This album is an honest reflection of life on the road and being in a touring band.
 Master Volume is arguably the band’s most ambitious, complete and sonically successful album thus far.

 I recently had the opportunity to chat with Luke Bentham, front man and vocalist of The Dirty Nil.
 He was eager to talk about growing up in a supportive scene, the new record, touring, and his favorite Minneapolis punk bands.

 AH: I’ll start off by asking a question about your hometown.
 I understand you guys are from Hamilton, Ontario, and I’m curious.
 What is the local music scene like there?

 LB: Yeah, I feel very fortunate to have been a young band there.
 It’s very favorable if you live in Hamilton because Toronto is obviously one of the more major cities for music in our country, but in Hamilton it’s a lot more affordable as an artist.
-You can base yourself there and still be about 40 minutes away from Toronto.
-I would say that there’s a very proud lineage of loud rock n’ roll from Hamilton so we were surrounded by those influences early on.
+You can base yourself in Hamilton and still be about 40 minutes away from Toronto.
+I would also say that there’s a very proud lineage of loud rock n’ roll from Hamilton so we were surrounded by those influences early on.
 In our early 20’s, there was a lot of good hardcore music in Hamilton as well.
-There’s also a pretty healthy show going audience as well, which is great for a young band trying to accumulate a fanbase from nothing – so it was definitely a good place to start out.
+There’s also a pretty healthy show going audience, which is great for a young band trying to accumulate a fanbase from nothing – so it was definitely a good place to start out.

 AH: That’s great, it sounds like you guys definitely had a lot of support from your local scene.